betfair-datascientists/betfair-datascientists.github.io/src/tutorials/historicStreamFiles.md

 ```

 It's important that any bot listens to the market definition for any updates as this may affect your betting strategy.
+For example, if your strategy places BSP bets, then implementing a check for "bspReconciled":true can stop large numbers of failed transactions that may cause Transaction Charges.

 ## Runner Changes